 PPE - Personal Protective Equipment

-Equipment like hard hats, gloves, safety boots, goggles, aprons, hi-viz, harnesses, face shields etc. Used to protect the person from harm.
+Usually, this type of equipment gets worn by the user - like hard hats, gloves, safety boots, goggles, aprons, hi-viz, harnesses, face shields etc. PPE is used to protect the person from harm.

 PUWER - Provision and Use of Work Equipment Regulations

 PUWER requires that equipment is safe, suitable, maintained, inspected and installed correctly.
-The law also requires that equipment is used only by competent people when it is safe to do so.
+The law also requires that the equipment is used safely and only by competent people.

 RCD - Residual Current Device